Heart and Soil vs Ancestral Supplements: Which Beef Organ Brand Is Actually Worth It? (2026)

 This is where my testing shifted from “comparing two good products” to “looking for something better.”

-Organ supplements are fantastic for baseline nutrition.
-They provide iron, B vitamins, CoQ10, taurine, selenium.
-All things a woman in perimenopause needs.
-But they’re missing five things I kept having to buy separately:
+I’m 41, firmly in the perimenopause window.
+I take organ supplements for baseline nutrition — iron, B vitamins, CoQ10, taurine, selenium.
+All things a woman in perimenopause benefits from.
+But two things kept frustrating me about both brands:

 Why I Switched to Beef Magic

-The full formula (per 6 capsules):
+The full formula (per 2-capsule serving):

-- Beef Liver — 600mg (freeze-dried, grass-fed/pasture-raised)
+- Beef Liver — 240mg (freeze-dried, grass-fed — iron, B12, folate, retinol)

-- Beef Heart — 500mg (freeze-dried, grass-fed/pasture-raised)
+- Beef Heart — 120mg (freeze-dried, grass-fed — CoQ10, B vitamins, collagen)

 I’ve been on Beef Magic for three months.
 What changed: